widdowquinn/pyani/docs/quickstart.rst

     pip install pyani

 ..
 TIP::
-    ``pyani`` can also be installed directly from source.
+    ``pyani`` can also be installed directly from source, or run as a ``Docker`` image.
 More detailed, and alternative, installation instructions can be found on the :ref:`pyani-installation` page.

 ---------------------